TinyStepper

 Why it helps

-Each station targets a different physical skill, giving toddlers a full-body workout disguised as play.
-Following the course from start to finish builds sequencing skills and the ability to follow multi-step directions, both important for school readiness.
+CDC's developmental milestones for 2-year-olds list 'runs' and 'walks up a few stairs' as expected movement skills — exactly what an obstacle course rehearses in a single play session.
+Each station targets a different physical ability, giving children a full-body workout disguised as play.
+Following the course from start to finish builds sequencing and multi-step direction-following, both important for school readiness.

 Variations